penumbra-zone/penumbra/docs/guide/src/node/pd/chain-upgrade.md

 1. Stop both `pd` and `cometbft`.
 Depending on how you run Penumbra, this could mean `sudo systemctl stop penumbra cometbft`.
 2. Download the latest version of `pd` and install it.
 Run `pd --version` and confirm you see `{{ #include ../../penumbra_version.md }}` before proceeding.
 3. Optionally, use `pd export` to create a snapshot of the `pd` state.
-4. Apply the migration with `pd migrate --force --home PD_HOME --comet-home COMETBFT_HOME`.
+4. Apply the migration with `pd migrate --home PD_HOME --comet-home COMETBFT_HOME`.
 If using the default home locations (from `pd testnet join`), you can omit the paths and just run `pd migrate`.

 Finally, restart the node, e.g. `sudo systemctl restart penumbra cometbft`.
 Check the logs, and you should see the chain progressing past the halt height `n`.